linux-audit/audit-userspace/README.md

 Some fields are searchable.
 Typically you will search for a specific kind of event, a specific process, a specific file, or a specific user.
 The ausearch man page details all the different options.
 But we wll list some examples below:

 ```
+Searching for bad logins:
+ausearch -m USER_LOGIN --success no -i

+Searching for events on shadow file today:
+ausearch --start today -f shadow -i

+Searching for failed file opens for user acct 1000:
+ausearch -m PATH --success no --syscall open --loginuid 1000 -i
 ```

 Sometimes you want summary information.
 In this case you would want to use the aureport program.
 It can summarize all of the searchable kinds of fields.
 It can all so pick out all of a kind of data without summary so that you can use ausearch to see the full event.
 Below are some examples of using aureport:

 ```
+Monthly summary report:
+aureport --start this-month --summary

+Files accessed today summary:
+aureport --start today --file --summary

+Syscall events summarized by key:
+aureport --start today --key --summary

+All account modifications this month:
+aureport --start this-month --mods -i

+Report all log files and their time range:
+aureport -t
 ```

 Sometimes aureport provides too much information.
 You might want files summarized by accessed by a specific user.
 In this case, you can combine ausearch and aureport to get the information you need.
+The main trick to remember is that the outpur of ausearch has to be in the "raw" format.
 For example:

 ```
+Summary of files accessed by uid 1000
+ausearch --start today --auid 1000 --raw | aureport --file --summary

+Summary of files accessed by vi
+ausearch --start this-week -x vi --raw | aureport --file --summary

+Summary of programs with files access associated with the unsuccessful-access key
+ausearch --start this-month --key unsuccessful-access --raw | aureport -x --summary -i

+Hosts user logged in from
+ausearch --start this-week -m user_login --raw | aureport --host --summary
 ```

 The ausearch program also has a couple more tricks worth knowing about.
 It has an option, --format, which can take "csv" or "text" as options.
 In the case of csv, it will emit a condensed audit event normalized to be suitable as a Comma Separated Value file.
 In this format, you can take the audit logs and do data scince queries using python/pandas or the R programming language.